UPPMAX/HPC-python/docs/index.rst

 .. warning::

    **Target group**

    - The course is for present or presumptive users at UPPMAX, HPC2N, LUNARC, NSC or possibly other clusters in Sweden.
    - Therefore we apply python solutions on all four clusters, so a broad audience can benefit.
-  - We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personell affiliated to NAISS.
+   - We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personnel affiliated to NAISS.

    **Cluster-specific approaches**

-   - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca), HPC2N (Kebnekaise), and LUNARC (Cosmos).
-The main focus will be on UPPMAX's and NSC's systems, but Kebnekaise and Cosmos will be included as well.
-If you already have an account at Kebnekaise or Cosmos, you can use those systems for the hands-ons.
-   - In most cases there is little or no difference between UPPMAX's systems, HPC2N's systems, LUNARC's, or NSC's systems (and the other HPC systems in Sweden), except naming of modules and such.
-We will mention (and cover briefly) instances when there are larger differences.
+   - The course is a cooperation between
+      - UPPMAX (Rackham, Snowy, Bianca),
+      - HPC2N (Kebnekaise),
+      - and LUNARC (Cosmos).

    - See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, LUNARC, NSC.